blahosyl/dinner-party/README.md

 <details>
 <summary>Click to see the details of the rerolll</summary>

-In addition to come styling in the `head` element, the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) added the following code to `@body` in `layout.html`:
+In addition to some styling in the `head` element, the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) added the following code to `@body` in `layout.html`:

 ```